tibsys/MidiExpress/README.md

 # MidiExpress

-MIDIExpress is an USB-MIDI project which offers USB connectivity for Jack expression/volume pedals.
+MIDIExpress is an USB-MIDI project which offers USB connectivity for expression/volume pedals having only jack connectivity.

 It consists in two subprojects:
 - An Arduino based device (schematics, firmware and software)